What are multi-tier commissions?

 In a multi-tier commission structure, you can assign a commission to each affiliate in the affiliate tree based on how it is configured so that each affiliate benefits from the sales of their sub-affiliates.
 The percentages provided in the following example are meant to serve as an illustration.
 Suppose affiliate A has a sub-affiliate, B, who refers a sale.
 B receives the standard affiliate commission (1st tier commission), while A receives the 2nd tier commission.
 In this case, your commissions set up in your campaign would look something like this:

 - 3rd tier: 5%

 - 5th tier: 2%

-You would pay $40 (20+10+5+3+2) in commissions to your affiliates for this sale.
-In this setup, Pablo, being the great-great-grandparent bets the lowest percentage due to him being the top affiliate in the affiliate tree.
+For this sale, you would pay your affiliates $40 (20+10+5+3+2).
+In this example, Marry, being the great-great-grandparent will get the lowest percentage of the commission due to her being the top affiliate in the affiliate tree.
 If the affiliate tree does not have that many affiliates, then an option called Rest Commission can be implemented manually in your platform to manage where ‘the rest’ of your commission percentage will go.

 It’s also possible to pay all your affiliates differently, regardless of where they fall in their affiliate trees.